U.S., ROK pilots flex capabilities in Buddy Wing

-U.S. Air Force Capt.
-James Rosenau, 25th Fighter Squadron pilot, discusses a flight plan with Republic of Korea air force personnel during Buddy Wing 17-3 at Osan Air Base, ROK, Feb.
+A KA-1 assigned to the 237th Tactical Control Squadron from Seoul Air Base takes off during Buddy Wing 17-3 at Osan Air Base, Republic of Korea, Feb.
 14, 2017.
 Buddy Wing exercises are held throughout the year at different air bases across the ROK, bringing together different elements of U.S. and ROK air force assets for bi-lateral training and the exchange of skills.
 (U.S. Air Force photo by Staff Sgt.
 Victor J. Caputo)

 |Date Taken: